 This isn’t to say one juice cleanse solved all my food addiction or it was just one where I lost all the weight and kept it off.
 But rather, when I used juice cleanses with the intention of putting myself in “food addiction rehab” and softened to some of the feelings I was so terrified to feel, when I went back to the world of eating, my behavior with food was better.
 What it felt like was that when I addressed some of the root issues directly while on a juice cleanse, I would go back to food and I would naturally be inclined to use food less heavily than before, and I didn’t even have to try to.
 Over time, as I felt through more of the real issues, my eating changed for good, and over time, I lost the weight for good.
 I think of it on a percentage scale compared to the worst of my binge eating behavior: I would feel through some big stuff and then all of a sudden my eating behavior was 10% better than that worst expression of the food addiction.
 Feel through more and then it was 30% better.
 Feel through more and it was half as bad.
 Feel through more and then 75% better.
 Now, compared to the severity of compulsive eating I used to engage, I’d rate it at 95% better.
 It’s not perfect, but eating and extra weight do not consume my life like they did before.

-As a person who has healed the vast majority of a lifelong, very severe addiction to food as well as other eating disorders, I can absolutely say that juice cleansing was a huge part in helping me to do that.
+As a person who has healed the vast majority of a lifelong, very severe addiction to food, I can absolutely say that juice cleansing was a huge part in helping me to do that.
 It was a tool that was really, really beneficial for me.
 I know from my own experience and from watching thousands of people do juice cleanses since 2006 that juice cleansing could be a really awesome part of healing compulsive eating and assisting in permanent weight loss and permanent alleviation of health problems.
 I totally don’t believe a person needs to juice cleanse in order to heal overeating.
 But there is an opportunity to use it in this way, where it is not only helping your body to heal, but is providing a space for you to heal your soul, too.
 And indeed, the truth is in order to not go back to the same familiar habits with food and drink we had before we started a juice cleanse, this is how we need to approach cleansing.
 Many people are concerned they will go back to the same bad habits as they had before cleanses and gain all the weight back, and if they don’t address the underlying emotional issues, they are indeed likely to do that, either right away or eventually.
 So approaching juice cleansing in the way I’ve discussed in this email is actually the only method which will allow us not to go back to the situation afterwards.
 This goes for things like being able to go and stay vegan as well.